Pumpkin-Themed Preschool Books With Activity Ideas

 - Too Many Pumpkins by Linda White (ISBN 0823413209).
 This charming story of an older woman who has spent a lifetime detesting pumpkins turns an annoying accident into a beautiful life lesson.
 Esmerelda grudgingly learns to turn her memories of a detested vegetable pest into a feast of resourcefulness and generosity.
-This book is one of my all-time favorite stories.
-Read my full-length review of this charming book that is also a parable for older generations.
+This book is one of my all-time favorite stories. .
 This book serves as an excellent addition to Halloween, Thanksgiving, harvest, or character-centered story time themes.

 - The ghastly ghost in The Perfect Pumpkin Pie by Cazet has a gastronomical quarrel with the new owner of his old digs.
 And if a fork through his forehead isn't enough to scare your early elementary-aged audience into eating their vegetables, then rest assured, grandma won't be taking any gaff from bullies: alive or dead.
 This book may be a little too frightening for preschoolers.